One bowl of fufu can explain a war.

 This bark is famous for supporting prostate health and treating urinary issues.
 Found in Cameroon, Congo, and Tanzania, Prunus africana has become a global export.
 But here’s the catch—overharvesting puts it at risk.
 Bro, if you ever try it, make sure it’s ethically sourced.

-Prunus africana bark traditional African remedy for prostate health
+Prunus africana bark used in African medicine for prostate health

 3. Baobab Bark (Adansonia digitata)